Taking out a mortgage

 Once you have taken out the mortgage, you are now committed to paying the monthly instalments as agreed in the contract with your lender.
 You should keep all correspondence and documentation from your lender in a safe place, as well as documents relating to insurance on your mortgage, house and contents.

 It is very important to keep up your mortgage repayments.
-If you don’t, your credit rating will be damaged and your home will be at risk.
+If you don’t, your credit history will be affected and your home will be at risk.